MarkClinton/footy-stats-cli/README.md

 - ### [os](https://docs.python.org/3/library/os.html)
 Used for both clearing the display by determining what os is being used to print the right call and to get the secret key.
 - ### [typing](https://docs.python.org/3/library/typing.html)
-Used for describe the correct function annotation for paginate method in MainUtil.
+Used to describe the correct function annotation for paginate method in MainUtil.
 - ### [datetime](https://docs.python.org/3/library/datetime.html)
 Used in both Competitions() and EndpointUtil() class to format date data returned from API.
 - ### [blessed](https://pypi.org/project/blessed/)